New Architecture

 Learn about React Native's "New Architecture" and how and why to migrate to it.

-We recommend using SDK 51 or later for the best experience with the New Architecture.
+We recommend using SDK 52 or newer for the best experience with the New Architecture.

 The New Architecture is a name that we use to describe a complete refactoring of the internals of React Native.
 It is also used to solve limitations of the original React Native architecture discovered over years of usage in production at Meta and other companies.